-Travis received a CAT scan at St. Joseph Medical Center and they determined he had experienced a stroke.
-An hour later he was transferred to KU Medical Center and was rushed into surgery to remove the clot.
-Travis stayed in KU Medical Center for five days before being transferred to another facility for inpatient rehabilitation.
+St. Joseph Medical Center performed a CAT scan and determined he had experienced a stroke.
+He was transferred to KU Medical Center an hour later and was rushed into surgery to remove the clot.
+Travis stayed in KU Medical Center for five days before going to another facility for inpatient rehabilitation.

-The stroke left Travis paralyzed on his right side and unable to walk or talk.
-When he began therapy at Ability KC, Travis was frustrated to be dependent on others and was eager to return to the lifestyle he knew.
-He worked diligently in physical, occupational and speech therapies, and participated in the Aphasia Clinic to regain his speech.
-Today Travis is thrilled with the progress he has made.
-He is walking independently, driving on his own and communicating without the use of an assistive device.
-Travis and his fiancée Amy have gotten married.
-He continues to advance in all of his goals.
-Travis is looking forward to the day that he can use his right hand to greet someone with a handshake again.
+The stroke paralyzed his right side and left him unable to walk or talk.
+When he began receiving services at Ability KC he was frustrated to be dependent on others.
+Travis was eager to return to the lifestyle he knew.
+He worked diligently in physical, occupational and speech therapies.
+Travis participated in the Aphasia Clinic to regain his speech.
+Today he is thrilled with the progress he has made.
+He can walk independently, drive on his own and talk without the use of an assistive device.
+Travis and Amy are now married and Travis continues to advance in all of his goals.
+Travis is looking forward to the day he is able to use his right hand to greet someone with a handshake again.